Paulyzz/MNA-netlist-simulation/README.md

 - AC frequency analysis
 - AC transient analysis

--note: The program only allow sinusoidal voltage and circuit sources.
+-note: The program only allow sinusoidal voltage and circuit sources with limited input.
 Also, This tool works only on versions of MATLAB from R2014b onwards.